- Experience Related Statistics

 Note that, in an interview with Enablement at Microsoft we found teams spending less than 30% of their time in sales meetings.

-This time, based upon the ROI analysis of our team at The Best Tools, gave us the following typical time-spent breakdown for your sales reps
+This time, based upon our ROI analysis, gave us the following typical time-spent breakdown for your sales reps

 - 5% of time searching for content.